Trepan-Debuggers/python2-trepan/README.txt

 debugger as they see fit.

 The command API portion of the debugger is largely modeled on the GNU GDB model.
-A command-line interface (CLI) is provided.
+A command-line interface (CLI) is provided as well as code for remote debugging

 There's a lot of cool stuff here that's not in pydb.

+* Syntax colorization of source code and use of terminal highlighting Of course, this can be turned off.

 * out-of-process debugging.
 You can now debug your program in a different process or even a different computer on a different network